Rumpunzel/rpg-thingy/playing-the-game/interacting-with-the-world.md

 {: .important }
 > As Maro's trait `Exiled Sellsword of Gantha` has a rating of **2,** he knows of the robber king's best attribute is Reason and that it is quite a lot higher than Maro's at **5.**
 >
 > Fortunately, he also learns of the robber king's lowest rated secret trait `Hates Sunlight` which has a rating of **1.** It is not much but if he harbors such a secret, perhaps there is more hiding beneath to surface.
-Time to do some research (see [Research](resting#research)).
+Time to do some research (see [Researching](resting#researching)).

 ## Creating Traits